-g. details of any lighting to be used during site clearance and construction.
-Should such lighting be porposed the scheme should have input from a suitably qualified and experienced ecologist to outline how the lighting scheme avoids potential negative effects upon the habitats used by foraging and commuting bats.
+g. details of any lighting to be used during site clearance and the construction period.
+Should such lighting be proposed the scheme should have input from a suitably qualified and experienced ecologist to outline how the lighting scheme avoids potential negative effects upon the habitats used by foraging and commuting bats.
 The scheme will include a lighting contour lux diagram demonstrating that there will be no increased light reaching ecological habitat and corridor areas.